NoxHarmonium/unity-tools/README.md

 Build Environment
 -----------------

-I originally tried to build it separately to Unity but it turned out to be a big hassle with little gain, considering the library is designed to be used with Unity anyway.
-The test environment is now a Unity project.
-You can run unit tests by using the 'Unity Test Tools' menu in Unity.
+There are two seperate build environments that share the same code base.
+UnityProject is for testing the code with the Unity3D compiler and integrating it with Unity3D projects.
+XamarinProject can be opened in Xamarin Studio and will compile without Unity3D with the use of harness classes that pretend to be Unity but don't actually do anything (see FakeUnity.cs).
+As the project doesn't actually depend on Unity functionallity it is fine for testing.

+I recommend using Xamarin for most of the development and only switching to Unity to make sure the code compiles there.

-I am also unit testing heavily, I haven't achieved 100% code coverage yet but I am working on it.
+I am  unit testing heavily, I haven't achieved 100% code coverage yet but I am working on it.

 Contribute
 ----------